The EAA Chapter 932 is passionate about helping students and youth fulfill their dreams of becoming pilots through our scholarship opportunities:

 Agree to obtain flight training with JB Aviation Flight School at Galt Airport

 The applicants can be at any stage in flight training, however the scholarship amount will be prorated based on a student’s current progress toward completion.

 Flight training must start within one month of the award and be completed within one year.

-Must submit a 500-word, typed essay describing how you got interested in aviation and how a pilot certificate will impact your future goals.
+A 500-word, typed essay describing how you got interested in aviation and how a pilot certificate will impact your future goals is required

-Members of the EAA Chapter 932 Scholarship Committee and their family members and employees of JB Aviation and their family members may not apply for this scholarship.
+Members of the EAA Chapter 932 Scholarship Committee and their family members may not apply.

-Scholarship recipient will be notified in advance and the award will be presented to the recipient on Saturday, May 9th, 2020 @ 10am.
+Scholarship recipient will be notified in advance and award will be presented during an EAA 932 monthly gathering.